ma-ji/css/docs/index.md

 - [JM] Jurafsky, Daniel, and James H. Martin.
 2022.
 Speech and Language Processing.
 3rd draft. https://web.stanford.edu/~jurafsky/slp3/. (the authors generously made their book publicly available, check their website and use the latest version)
 - [NetworkX](https://networkx.org/) (the package's documentation and the references cited are the best place to start in terms of technical details)

-## Presentations from previous semesters
+## Presentations and final projects from previous semesters

 [2019 fall](https://drive.google.com/drive/folders/1GXDiy4dFq1i00U0qNhTtKM0YJMCOGsvd?usp=sharing)